 Demonstrate your compliance by introducing multiple checkpoints for security validation before you deploy changes in production.
 Each finding can be retested after fixes have been deployed.
 This ensures that you fix application security gaps continuously and prevent any misconfiguration of underlying platforms.

-Before we begin testing, BreachLock™ along with your company will determine the full scope that will be tested.
+Before we begin testing, BreachLock™ along with your company will determine the full scope for your pentest.
 Clear and open discussion with the customer is integral at this step.
-All communication is facilitated via our SaaS portal which enforces our methodical approach and promotes collaboration between teams.
-At this stage, we determine the companies’ infrastructure such as domains, servers, and other devices with IP addresses.
+All communication is facilitated via our cloud based, secure BreachLock Client Portal which enforces our methodical approach and promotes collaboration between teams.
+At this stage, we determine the organization’s infrastructure, such as domains, servers, and other devices with IP addresses.
 We then determine if any should be excluded and why.
-Once we have a list of all of the devices to be tested we can then define the exact duration of your penetration test service.
+Once we have a list of all of the devices to include for testing, we can then define the exact duration of your penetration test service.

 We begin to attack vulnerabilities and known weak spots with your web application.
 We perform this step with the utmost care in order to protect both the web app and your data.
 We repeat the penetration process using both manual processes and automated tools.
 We use many methods such as those prescribed in OWASP methodology.
 Utilizing our SaaS, we are able to scan your systems in order to find the vulnerabilities that are putting your data at risk.
-The results of this phase are recorded in PDF and online reports that are made available to you within our SaaS portal.
+The results of this phase are recorded in PDF and online reports that are made available to you within your secure BreachLock Client Portal.

 After both the business leaders and the IT team are able to read the report and act during the remediation process, we will retest to determine the effectiveness of findings resolution.
 We will rerun our penetration test on the web application.
-As a result of the retest, you can download an updated report from within our SaaS portal.
-This report will either show a clean build or a patched vs not patched status for each finding.
-If all vulnerabilities are solved we will also issue you a security certificate valid for 12 months after your penetration test is over.
+As a result of the retest, you can download an updated report from within your BreachLock Client Portal.
+This report will either show a clean build, or a “patched” vs “not patched” status for each finding.
+If all vulnerabilities are solved, we will also issue you a security certificate valid for 12 months after your penetration test is over.

 Learn more about BreachLock.
 Read ourFAQ Page